-Recommendation: Have a clearly identified Grant-related shared timeline for the district annually which includes report, fiscal check, and other key activities.
+Recommendation: Have a clearly identified, Grant-related, shared timeline for the district annually which includes report, fiscal check, and other key activities.

-Robust hiring for vacant positions has continued [F2.14], particularly benefitting the financial aid and administrative realignments.
+Using the Functional Map and Gap Analysis for direction, robust hiring for vacant positions has continued [F2.14], particularly benefitting the financial aid and administrative realignments.
 As mentioned in DR 2, the audit indicated that personnel costs are decreasing as a percentage of the budget stating on page VIII, "Personnel costs across all funds account for 60% of operating expenses in 2021 compared to 67% in 2020."
 [F2.30].
+This serves as evidence of a more efficient realignment.